SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 `NoiseWrapper` can be used to wrap the `NoiseProcess` of one SDE/RODE solution in order to re-use the same noise process in another simulation.

+The `VirtualBrownianTree` allows one to trade speed for O(1) memory usage.
+Instead of storing Brownian motion increments, the `VirtualBrownianTree` samples recursively from the midpoint `tmid` of Brownian bridges, using a splittable PRNG.
+The recursion terminates when the query time agrees within some tolerance with `tmid` or when the maximum depth of the tree is reached.

 Lastly, the `NoiseFunction` allows you to use any function of time as the noise process.
 Together, this functionality allows you to define any colored noise process and use this efficiently and accurately in your simulations.